 Epistasis, commonly defined as the interaction between multiple genes, is an important genetic component underlying phenotypic variation.
 Many statistical methods have been developed to model and identify epistatic interactions between genetic variants.
 However, because of the large combinatorial search space of interactions, most epistasis mapping methods face enormous computational challenges and often suffer from low statistical power due to multiple test correction.
 We develop novel methods and algorithms that take significant steps towards solving the cost and throughput limitations associated with the study of interactions in genetic association studies.
 We work to facilitate the detection of epistasis, all while alleviating much of the statistical and computational burden associated with standard epistatic mapping procedures.

-Functional Data Methods using Topological Summary Statistics
+Modeling Variation in 3D Shapes using Topological Summary Statistics

 In recent decades, there have been major developments in integrating shape analyses with statistics on multiple fronts.
 However, in spite of these advances, there still exist many barriers in attempts to develop principled and computationally feasible approaches to effectively analyze 3D shapes of diverse geometry and topology.
 With active collaborations with many experts in mathematics and physics, we are working to develop functional data analytic methods that generalize the use of topological summaries in statistics and regression techniques.
 Radiomics, which focuses on understanding the relationship between clinical imaging and functional genomic variation, is a natural application area.